cenixeriadev/Revistook_App/README.md

 ## Features

-- 📚 Search for books on Library Genesis (libgen.li)
+- 📚 Search for books on Library Genesis (libgen.li or libgen.is)
 - ⬇️ Download books directly to your specified location
 - 📷 Filter results by image
 - 🎤 Convert speech to text from audio files